regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

 Let’s dive into something a little bit more complex.

 Our blog has an « authors » box.
-We have 3 authors on site, so this box will either list one, or a combination of them based on an array in our post’s Front Matter.
+We have three authors on site, so this box will either list one, or a combination of them based on an array in our post’s Front Matter.
 It’s safe to say, that out of our 1000 articles, many will share the same combination.

 Here, the ideal variant would therefor be our list of authors in a consistent order, so we'd be tempted to just run: